ohjinjin/SmartVideoPhone_Server/README.md

 ## train datas for training
 run **recognize.py** after run **train_datas.py** to training using these datas.
+> After executing train_datas.py, A Yaml file is created.

 We can see the face recoginition works well.

 ![ex_captureImage2](./test_ex1.jpg)